August 14, 2025

 Here’s how to cope with smoking cravings when they’re at their worst.

-If you’re quitting smoking, you already know this is the single best thing you can do for your health.
-That said, be prepared for cigarette cravings.
-Nearly all smokers feel them as they withdraw from nicotine.
+If you’re quitting smoking, you already know this is one of the best things you can do for your health.
+That said, most people find that breaking this habit is not easy.
+Be prepared for cigarette cravings!
+Nearly everyone feels them when they withdraw from nicotine.

 Common withdrawal symptoms include irritability, anxiety, depression, difficulty sleeping and increased appetite.
 Understandably, any or all of these sensations trigger a strong desire to smoke.

 Don’t try combating cravings with willpower alone.
-Studies show that most smokers need more than just willpower to quit – and besides, willpower isn’t any fun.
+Studies show that most people trying to quit need more than just willpower – and besides, willpower isn’t any fun.

 Here’s what you should know about cigarette cravings: